-The District shall have zero tolerance for failure to submit reports or to pay fees by the due dates established in this Rule.
+The District shall have zero tolerance for failure to submit reports or to pay fees by the due dates established in this RuleA late fee shall be added to all Waste Assessment fees which are paid after the deadline imposed herein.
 Each violation shall be assessed a penalty measured from the first day after the due date.
-An initial late penalty of \$100.00 shall be assessed on the first day late for each report and/or payment due.
-An additional late penalty equal to \$5.00 or 5% of the total fees due, whichever is higher, shall be assessed on each additional day for which reports or fees are late until all required reports and full payment of late fees and applicable Solid Waste Fees are received by the District.
+An initial late penalty of \$100.00 shall be assessed on the first day late for each report and/or payment due. and aAn additional \$50.00 late penalty equal to \$5.00 or 5% of the total fees due, whichever is higher, shall be assessed on each additional day for which reports or fees are late until all required reports and full payment of late fees and applicable Solid Waste Fees are is received by the District.